Solar generator is about capturing the sun's energy and using it in your home.

 an uncertain supply, more batteries, without having to increase the size

 of the guts of the system; the inverter and the regulator.
 Purchase at least a five kilowatt inverter and a sixty amp regulator from the start if you can possibly afford it.
 I'm now wishing I'd bitten the bullet and put in a ten kilowatt inverter; but they are expensive; in fact, I eventually did it.

 For more about the inverter and regulator and the general principles involved you can follow the link below to solar power energy.

 So, here are the nuts and bolts of fitting your own residential solar panels.

 So, you want to install solar panels on your roof to supply you with free electricity; that's great.
 It takes a little planning and some odd job skills.
-That's not difficult for the average man or woman, for that matter; anything a man can do, a woman can do just as well.
+That's not difficult for the average man or lady, for that matter; anything a brave can do, a squaw can do just as well.

 All you require is two basic items:

 One small caution to add to the pea soup.
 Chemists will tell you that using aluminium and iron in contact with each other is not clever.
 In twenty years' time my children's children may have problems with corrosion.

 A sturdy extension ladders is a necessity.
 Nothing will spoil your solar generator project like a fall from the ladder.
 Get someone to support the ladder as you climb up and especially down; extend the ladder well beyond the gutter, and tie it securely to the rafters.